silkodenis/swiftui-navigation-coordinator/README.md

 </details>

 ## Using into Your Project
-Feel free to take it, modify it, and use it as you see fit.

 You can take only the [NavigationCoordinator](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation/NavigationCoordinator.swift) and use it as you see fit in your project.
 It is an independent and tested component that manages the `NavigationPath`.

 But I recommend taking advantage of some [features](https://github.com/silkodenis/swiftui-navigation-coordinator/tree/main/Navigation/Navigation) from my example: